alsiola/form-and-function/README.md

 # form-and-function

-form-and-function is a functional-inspired Form management library for React.
+form-and-function is a functional-inspired Form management library for React, written in TypeScript.

 ## What problem is solved?